cdellacqua/signals.js/README.md

 ### Deriving

-Deriving a signal (or signals) consists of creating a new signal that emits a value mapped from the source signal.
+Deriving a signal consists of creating a new signal that emits a value mapped from the source signal.

 Example: